 Public Lands Internship Program

 The Public Lands Internship Program (PLIP) is a partnership between Northern Arizona University (NAU) and various land management agencies, including the National Park Service (NPS).
-The goal is to provide interns a meaningful experience where they acquire leadership and educational skills.
-Student interns will have the opportunity to grow in environments that complement their educational goals and ultimately prepare them for careers in land management, natural and cultural resources, and the sciences.
+The goal is to provide interns a meaningful experience where you can acquire leadership and educational skills to apply in your future career.
+As a student intern, you’ll have the opportunity to grow in environments that complement your educational goals and ultimately prepare you for careers in land management, natural and cultural resources, and the sciences.

-PLIP was initiated in the Spring of 2020, securing an initial cooperative agreement of $38,944 from NPS and placing a Fire Effects Monitor Intern at Grand Canyon National Park in May of 2021.
-As of October, 2021 the cooperative agreement has grown to $200,000 and offers 10 internship opportunities.
+PLIP was initiated in spring 2020, securing an initial cooperative agreement of $38,944 from NPS and placing a Fire Effects Monitor Intern at Grand Canyon National Park in May 2021.
+As of October 2021, the cooperative agreement had grown to $200,000 and offered 10 internship opportunities—and we’re still going strong.
 PLIP strives to create an outstanding network of educational and land management partners serving northern Arizona.

 Position title: Natural Resource Restoration Internship